Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.V8/readme.txt

    DESCRIPTION
    ===========
-   JavaScriptEngineSwitcher.V8 contains adapter `V8JsEngine` (wrapper for the Microsoft ClearScript.V8 (http://clearscript.codeplex.com) version of
+   JavaScriptEngineSwitcher.V8 contains adapter `V8JsEngine` (wrapper for the Microsoft ClearScript.V8 (http://clearscript.codeplex.com) version 5.4.7 with
-   June 20, 2016 with support of V8 version 5.1.281.65.
-For correct working of the Microsoft ClearScript.V8 require assemblies `msvcp120.dll` and `msvcr120.dll`
-   from the Visual C++ Redistributable Packages for Visual Studio 2013.
+   support of V8 version 5.3.332.45.
+For correct working of the Microsoft ClearScript.V8 require assemblies `msvcp120.dll` and `msvcr120.dll` from the Visual C++ Redistributable Packages for Visual Studio 2013.

    =============
    RELEASE NOTES
    =============
-   Removed dependency on `System.Configuration.dll` (no longer supported configuration by using the Web.config and App.config files).
+   Microsoft ClearScript.V8 was updated to version 5.4.7 (support of V8 version 5.3.332.45).

    ====================
    POST-INSTALL ACTIONS